spicybung/BLeeds/README.md

 # Manhunt2-IO
 A Blender I/O for Manhunt 2 file formats.
-Mainly keeping this here right now so I dont forget.
+Mainly keeping this here right now so I dont forget(WORK IN PROGRESS).